El Tigre - Maya Jaguar Glyph

 Serti Technique on Silk

-This silk painting is my interpretation of a Mayan jaguar glyph, inspired by the artwork of the Maya people and their intricate hieroglyphs.
+This silk painting is my interpretation of a Mayan jaguar glyph.
 I wanted this piece to resemble a stelae or an ancient painted wall in a temple, capturing the essence of their artistry.

 I’ve enjoyed spending time studying Maya art and culture, sketching from temple ruins above the treetops, imagining life as it once was.
 Their worldview was both vastly different and strikingly similar to ours— the sun rises, the rain falls, a seed sprouts, and life continues.